 The undergraduate Registrar's Office will be open for walk-in service Monday-Friday 9 a.m.-1 p.m with limited staff.
-Please note that email will be the preferred method of communication for fall in an effort to comply with social distancing guidelines.
+Please note that email will be the preferred method of communication in an effort to comply with social distancing guidelines.
 Our services have been modified to an electronic format via dynamic forms found on our Forms for Current Students webpage.
 If a face-to-face meeting is required outside of these hours, an appointment or Zoom meeting may be scheduled.
 Please view the Contact our Team page to confirm staff member responsibilities and contact information.
 Thank you for your patience and understanding during this time.

 The University is constrained by federal law regarding education records, and we strongly encourage parents and students to discuss them together.